Retirement Accounts

 Traditional IRA

-There is no modified adjusted gross income limit to being able to contribute to a traditional IRA, although there are income limits for tax deductible contributions if you have a retirement account from your employer.
+Unlike a Roth IRA, there is no modified adjusted gross income limit to being able to contribute to a traditional IRA, although there are income limits for tax deductible contributions if you have a retirement account from your employer.

 Like most other retirement accounts, traditional IRA contributions must be made from income earned in the same year as the contribution unless you are rolling over another type of retirement account.